angelamutava/Andela_bc_12_day_1/README.md

 # Andela_bc_12_day_1

 ##FizzBuzz
-This is a function that checks the divisibility of the number passed to it by 3, 5 both 3 and 5.
+This  function that checks the divisibility of the number passed to it by 3, 5 both 3 and 5.

 For example checking the divisibility of 3,5 and both 3 and 5